Small lymphocytic lymphoma (SLL)

 There are different staging systems that can be used for SLL.
 The following staging system is based on how many groups of lymph nodes are affected, where they are in the body, and whether other organs such as the bone marrow or liver are involved.

-One group of lymph nodes is affected, with the group being only in one area of the body, such as in the armpit, on one side of the neck or in the groin.
+One group of lymph nodes is affected, for example in the armpit, on one side of the neck or in the groin.

-Two or more groups of lymph nodes are affected and they are all either above or below the diaphragm (the sheet of muscle under the lungs that separates the chest from the abdomen.)
+Two or more groups of lymph nodes are affected.
+The affected lymph nodes are only in the top half of the body (above the diaphragm) or are only in the lower half of the body (below the diaphragm).
+The diaphragm is a sheet of muscle under the lungs that separates the chest from the abdomen.

 The lymphoma has spread beyond the lymph nodes to other organs, such as the bones, liver or lungs.

-There are less than three areas of enlarged lymph nodes.
+Stage A - There are fewer than three areas of enlarged lymph nodes.

-There is a reduced number of red cells, platelets or both.
+Stage C - There are a reduced number of red blood cells, platelets or both.

-There is more information about the Binet staging systems in our booklet Understanding chronic lymphocytic leukaemia.
+There is information about how the Binet staging system is used to decide when treatment is started in our section on chronic lymphocytic leukaemia.